Valentine's Day Find the Letter Activities for Preschoolers

 This set of find the letters activities includes 12 pages, one for each of the words heart, key, cupid, potion, arrow, letter, lock, gift, flower, cake, mailbox, and chocolates, using the letters Hh, Kk, Cc, Pp, Aa, Ll, Gg, Ff and Mm, which are some of the beginning letters of words that are typically used during Valentine’s Day.

-Each page has a white background to save on ink, but I wanted to include the featured image in color to make it more attractive and extra fun for your children.
+Each page has a white background to save on ink, but I wanted to include the featured image in color to make it more attractive and fun for your children.
 You can always print it out in black and white if you don’t want the color.
 The image will be seen regardless.

 • Set up the foundation to learn reading and writing later on.